 Most women are able to use contraceptive caps.
-However, they may not be suitable for you:
+However, they may not be suitable for you if you:

-- if you have an unusually shaped or positioned cervix (entrance to the womb), or if you cannot reach your cervix
+- have an unusually shaped or positioned cervix (entrance to the womb), or if you cannot reach your cervix

-- if you have weakened vaginal muscles (possibly as a result of giving birth) that cannot hold a cap in place
+- have weakened vaginal muscles (possibly as a result of giving birth) that cannot hold a cap in place

-- if you have a sensitivity or an allergy to the chemicals in spermicide (or latex, if you have a latex cap)
+- have a sensitivity or an allergy to the chemicals in spermicide (or latex, if you have a latex cap)

-- if you have ever had toxic shock syndrome (a rare but life-threatening bacterial infection)
+- have ever had toxic shock syndrome (a rare, but life-threatening bacterial infection)

-- if you have repeated urinary tract infections (an infection of the urinary system, such as the urethra, bladder or kidneys)
+- have repeated urinary tract infections (an infection of the urinary system, such as the urethra, bladder or kidneys)

-- if you currently have a vaginal infection (wait until your infection clears before using a diaphragm or cap)
+- currently have a vaginal infection (wait until your infection clears before using a diaphragm or cap)

-- if you have a high risk of getting an STI, for example if you have multiple sexual partners
+- have a high risk of getting an STI – for example, if you have multiple sexual partners

-Research shows that some spermicides, which contain the chemical nonoxynol-9, do not protect against STIs and may even increase your risk of getting an STI.
+Research shows that spermicides which contain the chemical nonoxynol-9 do not protect against STIs and may even increase your risk of getting an STI.